cds-amal/fzf-eip/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/cds-amal/fzf-eip/issues).
 It's super easy!

-### Bug reports format

-Write bug reports with detail, background, and sample code.

-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report written by someone else.
-We also think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), another app developer.

 Great Bug Reports tend to have: